worldbank/wb-reproducible-research-repository/index.md

     <a href="./resources.html">Resources for Reproducibility</a> – A collection of tools, templates, and instructions to support reproducible research packages.
   </li>
   <li>
-    <a href="./reproducible_research_trainings.html">Our Trainings</a> – Information about workshops and training sessions on reproducible research practices.
+    <a href="./reproducible_research_trainings.html">Our Trainings and Conference Presentations</a> – Information about workshops, training sessions, and conference presentations on reproducible research.
   </li>
   <li>
     <a href="./reproducibility_FAQs.html">FAQs</a> – Frequently Asked Questions about Reproducibility Packages.